 The course also deals with the effective auditing of the AOC Part M Continuing Airworthiness Management Organisation (CAMO) and the Approved Training Organisation (ATO).

-The Course is specifically focused to meet the needs of Compliance Auditing staff from both the AOC and CAMO business areas.
+The Course is specifically focused on meeting the needs of Compliance Auditing staff from both the AOC and CAMO business areas.

 Detailed Content / Topics – The following Subjects will be addressed

 – Introduction to EASA Compliant Aviation Auditing – Best Behaviour

 – QMS & SMS Relationship Challenges and Misconceptions